 Pinal County Region 9-1-1 Office

 The Pinal County Sheriff’s Office 9-1-1 Coordinator is the designated administrator of the Pinal County E 9-1-1 System.
-Robert Woodhull is the 9-1-1 System Administrator and Melissa Burns is the Master Street Address Guide Coordinator(MSAG).
+Robert Woodhull is the 9-1-1 System Administrator and Laura Herrera is the Master Street Address Guide Coordinator(MSAG).

 The Regional Pinal E9-1-1 System consists of five Public Safety Answering Points (9-1-1 Dispatch Centers or PSAPs), and four remote 9-1-1 sites.

 The Pinal County E 9-1-1 System PSAPs are: